magnfreid/MAPP24-Xcode-Templates/README.md

 /Applications/Xcode.app/Contents/Developer/Library/Xcode/Templates

 ✅ Tip: In Finder, press **Cmd + Shift + G** and paste in the path above to jump there.
+‼️ If Xcode is installed in a custom location, adjust the path accordingly.
 ---

 ### 💻 Option 2: Using Terminal (Works Even if Xcode Isn't in /Applications)